 When you’re ready to move along and take your new treasures with you, take Cleveland Way through Kettleness to keep the coast in sight.

 This village is certainly aptly named: two miles of golden beach stops abruptly at the foot of The Ness and this cluster of sandstone cottages, hotels and shops huddle in what little shelter it provides.

 At the cliff end, most of Sandsend proper hides up the little valley of Sandsend Beck, with a sleepy hobbit village air to it.
-Even at the height of summer when the beach is typically crowded, all stays serene and peaceful up here, with little to disturb the grazing goats, so this year it’s probably safe to assume it’s even more tranquil than usual.
+Even at the height of summer when the beach is typically crowded, all stays serene and peaceful up here, with little to disturb the grazing goats.

 If you need to stretch your legs, a good spot is the Sandsend Trail, which heads along the cliff edge to what locals call ‘The Moon’ and gives grandstand views of wheeling fulmars and the famed reef break below.
 It weaves its way between vast quarried holes and artificial hills called ‘clamps’ – remnants of 300 years of the aluminum industry.

 Whitby is dripping in history; it oozes from the pores of every building like a little York-by-the-sea with Tudor halls, Gothic ruins, Saxon churches, smugglers’ pubs and fishermen’s cottages.
 And then, cheek by jowl, you will find the other, more modern Whitby of buckets and spades, amusement arcades and fish and chip shops, but even this has a pleasant, dated and quaintly retro feel to it.